 Zhong Gan Ling Formula (Zhong Gan Ling Pian) is another modern formulation which utilizes herbs with strong anti-viral actions.
-Its cold nature makes it particularly effective for treating influenza with high fever.
+Its cold nature makes it particularly affective for treating influenza with high fever.
 The high percentage of pueraria (ge gen) helps to release the muscle layer to alleviate body aches while the virus is being attacked.
 Zhong Gan Ling Formula can be used during or after the initial onset of symptoms.
 It is one of the strongest formulas against influenza that TCM has to offer.

 Minor Bupleurum Formula (Xiao Chai Hu Tang) clears heat, transforms phlegm and releases pathogens from the shao yang-stage.
-It is used traditionally when an exterior pathogen is causing any of the following: alternating chills and fever, costal tension or distension, or nausea with a bitter taste in the mouth.
-Japanese Kampo medicine prescribes Minor Bupleurum Formula to children and adults as a preventative for the common cold since it has anti-viral action, plus tonic and phlegm resolving action.
-Do not give to children under 2, whose yin can be easily damaged from drying.
+It is used traditionally when an exterior pathogen is causing any of the following: alternating chills and fever, costal tension or distension, nausea with bitter taste in mouth.
+Japanese Kampo medicine prescribes Minor Bupleurum Formula to children (and adults) as a preventative for the common cold since it has anti-viral action, plus tonic and phlegm resolving action.
+Do not give to children under 2, whose yin can be easily damaged from dryness.
 (See Bupleurum and Cinnamon Formula for comparison.)

 Bupleurum and Cinnamon Formula (Chai Hu Gui Zhi Tang) is similar to Minor Bupleurum Formula but is more appropriate when there are no heat signs.
 It differs also in that it is designed to be more supportive than Minor Bupleurum Formula and is therefore safer for long-term use, especially when the patient's constitution is cold.
 In treating colds and flu, Bupleurum and Cinnamon Formula is better for treating wind-cold, while Minor Bupleurum Formula is better for wind-heat pathogens.
 Bupleurum and Cinnamon Formula also has the additional function of adjusting the wei qi.
 Both formulas can be used to dislodge a lingering pathogen from the body.

 Minor Bluegreen Dragon Formula (Xiao Qing Long Tang) is the formula of choice for copious amounts of white phlegm in the lungs.
 It is a warming and drying formula and therefore contraindicated for conditions with heat or without pronounced phlegm or dampness in the lungs.
 It is very effective for asthma when there are no heat signs.
 Using smaller doses, parents can use Minor Bluegreen Dragon Formula to treat croupy coughs in children.
-Editor: This formula is not currently available due to FDA ban on products containing ephedra